onodu/NumberConverter/README.md

 # NumberConverter
 Convert integers and fixed point reals between numeral systems.
 Supports numeral systems form 2 to 36.
 Alphabet is '0-9a-z\.'.
 Input strings are case insensitive.
-Parsing of input string stops when parser meets the first error (wrong character in a given system) and shows you an error message.
+Parsing of input string stops when meets the first error (wrong character in a given system) and shows you an error message.
 Length of numbers is limited olny by your available memory as the program depends on Boost multiprecision integers (MPI).

 The program is written in C++17 and depends on Boost for MPIs and Qt for interface.